 The United States of America has 105 Fintech unicorns, making it the global leader on that front.
-The US has managed to top the charts, undefeated by its arch-rival China in terms of number of Fintech unicorns – a notable achievement in the financial technology space.
+The US has managed to top the charts, undefeated by its arch-rival China in number of Fintech unicorns – a notable achievement in the financial technology space.
 North America’s continued growth in number of fintech unicorns is driven by the extensive funding the sector has seen in the region.
-The number of VC deals in 2021, continued to skyrocket in Q2 2021 as compared to deals falling in Asia and Europe.
+The number of VC deals in 2021 continued to skyrocket in Q2 2021, as compared to the number of deals falling in Asia and Europe.

-Looking into the sector at a microscale, we see the main fintech unicorns populating the US ecosystem come primarily from sub-sectors like Wealthtech, Payments and Challenger Banks as the region seeing an increased appetite for digital financial services with nearly nine in 10 Americans now use some kind of fintech app to manage their financial lives according to Fortune.
+Looking into the sector at a micro scale, we see the main Fintech unicorns populating the US ecosystem come primarily from sub-sectors such as Wealthtech, Payments and Challenger Banks as the region sees an increased appetite for digital financial services, with nearly nine in 10 Americans now using some sort of Fintech app to manage their financial lives according to Fortune.

 |Name||Market Cap ($)||Type of company||Status|